 Although the DoD initiative focuses on shoring up American defenses in the face of modern technology and to “pacing” competing nations to maintain military superiority, this strategy can also apply to other industries.

 Look at your competitors’ service strategies and assess not only what you need to do to keep up but also what’s necessary to establish a competitive advantage.
 An action item may include predicting spare parts demand by analyzing fleet activity or establishing global visibility of all maintenance depots.

 In FA&D, mission readiness and aircraft availability hold priority.
 After all, it doesn’t matter if you have a 97% fill rate if the absence of the other 3% directly impacts fleet availability.
-Consider your service parts strategy holistically with an eye toward equipment and asset availability, which directly affect your revenue and your customers’ businesses.
+Consider measuring equipment availability instead of fill rates, which directly affect your revenue as well as your customers’ businesses.

 The FA&D industry is eager to adopt new capabilities powered by the IoT, but cybersecurity concerns have stood in the way of widespread adoption.
 The concerns around data security are not unfounded—there are legitimate threats and breaches that happen.

 Having said that, it can be argued that the FA&D ecosystem as a whole isn’t all that secure right now.
 Also, remember that your data security is only as strong as your weakest employee, and that having connected, visible data allows you to detect breaches and similar issues much faster.
 Not only that, federal guidelines for secure data storage, like FedRAMP, allow you to see which IoT solution vendors have put in the necessary effort to meet federal guidelines when it comes to security.